boydhont/BetterCorrectFast/README.md

 The issue schema conforms to the BCF (BIM Collaboration Format) version 2.0 standard as defined by buildingSMART International.

 **Note:** This library currently supports image snapshots exclusively in .png format.
-Support for .jpg format is under development.
+Support for .jpg format is in development.

 ## Building the Package